 I do both historical and contemporary research on architecture, design, information, communication, technology and communication.
 The same themes tend to emerge in my work, regardless of the time period or location.

-I am working on a book manuscript adaptation of my dissertation, tentatively titled Architecting Interactivity: Computation, Architecture, and Interaction Design.
-It is based on cased studies on Christopher Alexander, Cedric Price, Richard Saul Wurman, and Nicholas Negroponte’s Architecture Machine Group at MIT (the predecessor to the MIT Media Lab), and how their work from the 1960s–80s applied architectural approaches to information systems, and similarly, how they applied informational structures and processes to architecture, such as computer-aided design, heuristics and artificial intelligence.
+My book Architectural Intelligence: How Designers and Architects Created the Digital Landscape will be published Fall 2017 by MIT Press.
+It is based on case studies on Christopher Alexander, Cedric Price, Richard Saul Wurman, and Nicholas Negroponte’s Architecture Machine Group at MIT (the predecessor to the MIT Media Lab), and how their work from the 1960s–80s applied architectural approaches to information systems, and similarly, how they applied informational structures and processes to architecture, such as computer-aided design, heuristics and artificial intelligence.
 It looks critically at how these figures and their collaborations put in place the foundations of interaction design.

 postal services and pneumatic tube systems

 It really is a series of tubes.
 In the late 19th century, major financial centers on all continents except Antarctica used subterranean pneumatic postal services to get telegrams and mail across the city quickly.
 After 1907, they brought these capabilities inside of buildings.
 Pneumatic tubes went where capital went (and vice-versa).

 - “Interfaces to the Subterranean,”Cabinet 41 (summer 2011).